Sturmian word

 The Fibonacci word is an example of a Sturmian word.
 The start of the cutting sequence shown here illustrates the start of the word 0100101001.

-In mathematics, more specifically in combinatorics on words, a Sturmian word (Sturmian sequence or billiard sequence), named after Jacques Charles François Sturm, is a certain kind of infinitely long sequence of characters.
+In mathematics, more specifically in combinatorics on words, a Sturmian word (Sturmian sequence or billiard sequence) is a certain kind of infinitely long sequence of characters.
+The concept is named after Jacques Charles François Sturm.

 Such a sequence can be generated by considering a game of English billiards on a square table.
 The struck ball will successively hit the vertical and horizontal edges labelled 0 and 1 generating a sequence of letters.
 This sequence is a Sturmian word.

 Definition

 Sturmian sequences can be defined strictly in terms of their combinatoric properties or geometrically as cutting sequences for lines of irrational slope or codings for irrational rotations.
 They are traditionally taken to be infinite sequences on the alphabet of the two symbols 0 and 1.

 Combinatorial definitions

 Sequences of low complexity

 For an infinite sequence of symbols w, let σ(n) be the complexity function of w; i.e., σ(n) = the number of distinct contiguous subwords (factors) in w of length n.
 Then w is Sturmian if σ(n) = n + 1 for all n.